cometbft/cometbft/docs/references/architecture/adr-113-modular-transaction-hashing.md

 1. Do nothing => not flexible.
 2. Add `HashFn` argument to `NewNode` and pass this function down the stack => complicates the code.
-3. Limit the scope of the solution described below to transaction hashing (do not change header's hash, evidence's hash, etc.) => ?
+3. Limit the scope of the solution described below to transaction hashing (do not change header's hash, evidence's hash, etc.).
+SHA256 is a standard and we may decide to hardcode it everywhere and disallow changing it => ?

 ## Decision